-- An NOTD is an administrative notice of a Video Toll transaction.
-When a vehicle goes through a toll-collection facility in Maryland without paying the toll with cash or E‑ZPass, an NOTD will be issued to the registered owner of the vehicle.
-If you are not the registered owner of the vehicle identified on the NOTD you receive, it is because the registered owner of the vehicle transferred liability of the Video Toll to you.
+- An NOTD is a notification that a video toll payment is due.
+When a vehicle goes through a toll-collection facility in Maryland without paying the toll with cash or E‑ZPass®, an NOTD will be issued to the registered owner of the vehicle.
+If you are not the registered owner of the vehicle identified on the NOTD, it may be because the registered owner of the vehicle transferred liability of the Video Toll transaction to you.

 - I have an E‑ZPass® account.
-Why did I receive this notice?
+Why did I receive an NOTD?

-- The license plate of the vehicle is not listed on your E‑ZPass account and no transponder was detected during the transaction; or
+- The license plate of the vehicle is not listed on your E‑ZPass® account and no transponder was detected during the transaction;

-- Your E‑ZPass account is a Hatem Bridge Choice "A" Plan that is valid only at the Thomas J. Hatem Memorial Bridge (US 40).
+- Your E‑ZPass® account is a Hatem Bridge Choice "A" Only Account that is valid only at the Thomas J. Hatem Memorial Bridge (US 40).

-- I do not own the car shown on the NOTD.
+- I do not own the vehicle shown on the NOTD.
 Why did I get this notice?

-- Some of the most common reasons are:
+- Some of the most common reasons you may receive an NOTD for a vehicle you do not own are:

-- You leased or rented the vehicle at the time of the Video Toll transaction and the owner transferred liability to you.
+- You leased or rented the vehicle at the time of the Video Toll transaction and the owner transferred liability to you, or

 - You accepted liability for the toll transaction in an affidavit filed with the Maryland Transportation Authority (MDTA) or the court.